Requirements for Non-US citizens who are temporarily residing in New Hampshire or who have applied for permanent residency.

 Original Driver License or Non Driver Identification

-Requirements for an Original Driver License or Non-Driver Identification will depend on the driver's status in the country and length of stay.
+Requirements for an Original Driver License or Non Driver Identification will depend on the driver's status in the country and length of stay.
 Please see the tabs below for specific information for Permanent Residents, Asylees, Refugees, and Work Authorization Card Holders, as well as applicants Temporarily Residing in New Hampshire.

 - Non-US Citizens who are visiting on a tourist Visa (B1 or B2) or who are here on a fiancée visa (K1 or K2) are not eligible for a New Hampshire Driver License or a Non Driver Identification Card.

 - If you are an "A" or "G" Visa holder, please provide a letter of non-eligibility from the US Department of State.

 - For a driver license, all Non-US applicants must make an appointment to take a full test (vision, knowledge and road test) unless you are transferring an out-of-state, U.S. Territory, Canadian, or French license not expired more than one year.
 The knowledge test is available in English, French Spanish, Arabic, Mandarin, Portuguese, Farsi and American Sign Language.
-Interpreters for all languages except French and Spanish are permitted to interpret the knowledge test at the Concord DMV only.
+Interpreters for all other languages are permitted to interpret the knowledge test at the Concord DMV only.
 Interpreters must provide identification.